 Has your family been curious about how to decorate kindness rocks, or are you simply looking for another way to pass these onto others?
 See how we made a Father’s Day Paper Weight and How To Decorate Kindness Rocks!

 My kiddos and I are huge fans of painting rocks and have been leaving a few of these gems around our community.

 These small pieces of artwork are an easy craft to put together, keep little ones entertained, and can inspire plenty of creativity.

 It really has been rewarding to pass these treasures onto random individuals, however they can be just as fun to gift to a family member or friend.
 From firsthand experience we left one in a neighbor’s flower bed, and she was so appreciative that she took it inside to preserve it.

 See some of the other designs we have made at How To Create and Share Kindness Rocks.

 Now with Father’s Day around the corner and already having most of the supplies needed for this activity, we were inspired to transform these Kindness Rocks into a paperweight gift for their Dad.

-If you would like to recreate this Father’s Day Paper Weight with your family, here is what you will need:
+If you would like to recreate this Father’s Day Craft with your family, here is what you will need:

 River Rocks or Stones